 The film is set in a variety of locations including Buenos Aires, Shanghai, Saigon, and London, which gives it a very international atmosphere.
-The soundtrack is impressive and includes the beautiful theme song 'Final Hour'.
+The soundtrack is impressive and includes the beautiful theme song 'This is the final hour'.
 The acting is also superb, and Susan Clu gives an incredible performance.